-From a personal knowledge of the gentlemen handed and standing. indorse their character for veracity, reliability, and moral standing.
+Frc. a personal knowledge of the gentlemen named in the above memorial, I fully indors heir character for veracity, reliability, and moral standing.

 A. C. HARMER.
-From a personal knowledge of the gentlemen named in the above memorial, I fully

 I concur in all the foregoing, having personal knowledge of all the gentlemen named.
 WM.
 D. KELLEY.